javiramos1/rust-cli-rest-perf-tets/README.md

 This application can run performance tests and printout the results.
 It support GET and POST requests with an additional body.

+It uses [Tokio](https://tokio.rs/) to run concurrent request using multiple producers running requests in parallel.

 **NOTE:** This is just a personal project to demo Rust capabilities.
 It is not intended to be used in Production.

 ## Goals